La Teja

 La Teja is a barrio (neighbourhood or district) of Montevideo, Uruguay.
 The neighborhood has a mix of residential and industrial properties, mostly occupied by working class communities, including with a number of informal settlements built on former industrial sites.

 The barrio is notable for its high concentration of industrial sites, including the La Teja Refinery, that have spawned a local environmental justice activism community.
-In particular, high concentrations of lead contamination lead to national policy and attention.
+In particular, high concentrations of lead contamination led to national policy and attention.

 Name

-The neighborhood was established in 12 of September 1842 as Puebla Victoria, naming it after the then Queen of England Queen Victoria.
-However, the community eventually became known as la teja.
-Two competing theories are available for the change in name: it either refers to the distinctive clay tiles (tejas) used in the early architecture of the neighborhood or in reference to the slave quarters in the area that either had the tiles, or in slang for the enslaved men referred to by the tiles they made.
+The neighborhood was established on September 12, 1842, as Pueblo Victoria, named after then-Queen of England, Queen Victoria.
+However, the community eventually became known as La Teja.
+Two competing theories are available for the change in name: it either refers to the distinctive clay tiles (tejas) used in the early architecture of the neighborhood or to the slave quarters in the area leading to a large population of enslaved men referred to by the tiles they made.